sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 - MC Batchnorm

-Use the similar variational approximation as MC Dropout, but the source of randomness comes from batch normalization (BN) layer instead of dropout operation.
+[[7]](#7) used the similar variational approximation as MC Dropout, but the source of randomness comes from batch normalization (BN) layer instead of dropout operation.

 When training NN with BN, the inference at training time for a sample <img src="https://latex.codecogs.com/gif.latex?x" /> is a stochastic process, varying based on other samples in the mini-batch (which we use to calculate units' means and deviations).
 When performing inference at test time with standard Batchnorm, the BN units' means and standard deviations are calculated from <em>training dataset</em>, but in MC Batchnorm, we calculate these means and deviations <em>from the minibatches</em>.